Motorcyclist fighting for his life following Wembley crash

 Metropolitan Police confirmed the man was "seriously injured" after his motorbike collided with a car in in Forty Lane at around 7.30pm.

-Emergency services and police attended the incident where the motorcyclist was found to have suffered "life-threatening njuries."
+Emergency services attended the incident where the motorcyclist was found to have suffered "life-threatening njuries".

 He was rushed to a north London hospital by London Ambulance Service from the scene and is said to remain in a "critical condition" on Wednesday morning (March 21).